 The Oregon/Pacific Crabapple (Malus fusca)

-As the name suggests, you’ll find the Pacific Crabapple along the eastern pacific states.
+As the name suggests, you’ll find the Pacific Crabapple along the western pacific states.
 The flowers are a very pale pink, almost white, and it’s often a popular choice as a garden ornamental.
 The red/yellow fruits are quite sour, so are best suited to making preserves, pies or cider!

 Many native American populations foraged crabapples, as a source of food and also medicine.
 The Oregon crab apple fruits were gathered and eaten raw or cooked.
 Whilst the bark and wood were collected to create tools, or to be used in different medicinal infusions.